 This is the basic conviction shared by today's Muslim fundamentalists.
-Much like

-Fundamentalist Christians and historic Adventists, they seek to restore the faith to its former greatness by careful attention to the teachings of the faith's pioneer (s).
+Much like greatness by careful attention to the teachings of the faith's pioneer (s).
 The key to Islam's salvation lies in replicating her past.
 The Muslim world has deviated from pure Islam and only a return to its origins would safeguard it from domination and exploitation by the West.
 This conviction is strongly exhibited in the "Wahabis" of Saudi Arabia and the Taliban of Afghanistan.
-This is the kind of intellectual atmosphere in which Osama bin Laden and his compatriots were raised.